dschlenk/opennms-cookbook/README.md

 #### Thresholds

-All of these LWRPs are tested in a single recipe, `test_threshold`.
+See examples for all of these LWRPs are in a single recipe, `example_threshold`.

 * `opennms_threshd_package`: Create a new package in threshd-configuration.xml.
 * `opennms_threshold_group`: Create a new threshold group in thresholds.xml.